-A week or so before the class starts, we “resolve” any remaining Wait List seats associated with that class by helping students without seats to find seats in open classes and removing all students from the wait list for that class.
+As we approach the time for the start of classes, we resolve any remaining Wait List seats associated with that class by helping students without seats to find seats in open classes and removing all students from the wait list for that class.

 How long may I remain on a Wait List?